5 Reasons Why You Should Volunteer on National Trails Day

 This year is expected to be even bigger.
-Here at Montana Gift Corral, we love our community and the values it represents, which is why you should join GVLT this Saturday on the west side of town and get your hands dirty with your friends and neighbors!
+Here at Montana Gift Corral, we love our community and the values it represents, which is why you should join GVLT this Saturday and get your hands dirty with your friends and neighbors!

 Here Are 5 Reasons Why You Should Volunteer on National Trails Day: